 An incredible cafe in Tokyo has only hammocks, no chairs.
 Mahika Mano will serve you the most relaxing cup of coffee you have ever had.

-Korean manufacturer Connect Design, has their own form of hammock call the Fuut.
+Korean manufacturer Connect Design has its own form of hammock call the Fuut.
 It fits only one part of your body, your feet.
 A simple canvas sheet hangs from the underside of a desk and is height adjustable.

 Swaying in a hammock is a wonderful, lovely way to fall asleep, meditate, or just watch nature go by.
 Another fun thing to do in a hammock is to watch the video below.